cyber-dojo/exercises-start-points/start-points/Magic_Square/readme.txt

 5.0

 You need to arrange them in a 3 x 3 matrix so that:

-The sums of numbers in each row = magic number
+  o) The sums of numbers in each row = magic number
-The sums of numbers in each column = magic number
+  o) The sums of numbers in each column = magic number
-The sums of numbers in each diagonal = magic number
+  o) The sums of numbers in each diagonal = magic number

 Source: https://github.com/gigasquid/wonderland-clojure-katas